rohdelab/rcdt_ns_classifier/README.md

 First setup the datasets: download all the data from this link, and put them in the `data` folder.

 1. Reproduce the results of the classification method:
-    - Use `python train_nsws.py --dataset DATASET` to reproduce results of the proposed method.
+    - Use `python train_nsws.py --dataset DATASET` to reproduce the results of the classification method based on Radon cumulative distribution transform subspace models.

-2. Reproduce the results of neural network models: `python train_nn.py --dataset DATASET --model MODEL`, where `MODEL` could be `shallowcnn`, `resnet18`, and `vgg11`.
+2. Reproduce the results of neural network-based classification methods:
+    - Use `python train_nn.py --dataset DATASET --model MODEL`, where `MODEL` could be `shallowcnn`, `resnet18`, and `vgg11`.

+3. Floating point operation (FLOP) count results:
-3. Use `train_nn_gflops.py` and `train_nsws_gflops.py` to reproduce the FLOPs counting results for neural network models and the proposed model.
+    - Use `train_nn_gflops.py` and `train_nsws_gflops.py` to reproduce the FLOPs counting results for neural network-based classification methods and the classification method based on Radon cumulative distribution transform subspace models.

 4. Ablation study:
-    - Use `python train_nsws.py --dataset DATASET --classifier mlp` to reproduce the result of RCDT + MLP classification.
+    - Use `python train_nsws.py --dataset DATASET --classifier mlp` to reproduce the results of RCDT + MLP classification.
-    - Use `python train_nsws.py --dataset DATASET --use_image_feature` to reproduce the result of image feature + subspace classification.
+    - Use `python train_nsws.py --dataset DATASET --use_image_feature` to reproduce the results of image feature + nearest subspace classification.